-There is very little wind or rain as Seville is extremely dry throughout summer.
-Droughts can occur in July and August when peak tourist season occurs.
-Seville is a nocturnal city as temperatures cause siestas to take place during the day.
+Seville is a nocturnal city, especially during the summer season, as temperatures cause siestas to take place during the day.
 However, when the sun starts to set, bars and cafes become very lively.

-If you’re visiting Seville in winter then you can expect 7 to 8 days of rain per month.
-This is normally in the form of heavy showers.
-The rest of the month is clear with around six hours of sunshine each day, which is pretty good for a European destination at this time of year.
+Winter does have some wet weather though, so travellers should pack an umbrella just in case they get caught in the rain.
+If you’re visiting Seville in winter then you can expect 7 to 8 days of rain per month, with around 79mm of rain in December, the wettest month of the season.
+This is normally in the form of heavy showers but they tend to pass quickly.
+The rest of the month is clear with around 6 hours of sunshine each day, which is pretty good for a European destination at this time of year.

 Spring time falls between March and May in Seville.
 Much like autumn, spring experiences warm weather.
 March sees an average temperature of 15°C which rises to 20°C in May, while high temperatures are reaching the high twenties even by April.
 May sees a high of 27°C which is almost summer weather.

 Visitors should keep in mind though, these pleasant temperatures are often accompanied by significant rainfall in spring.
 Rain helps spring to feel cooler with a few heavy rain storms hitting the city this season.
 March is the wettest month of the year, with 90mm of rain and 9 wet days, while April and May have 6 and 7 wet days respectively.

 Despite this, many will find spring a refreshing time to visit Seville as it’s less busy than summer.
 There’s plenty of sunshine in spring too, varying between 6 and 9 hours of sun every day.